 Jennifer Looney-Doner notes that in the 70s and early 80s the second floor housed a Ukranian dance hall, the third floor a Gloria Marshall dance studio.
 Some of the space became artist's lofts/studios.
 She also notes that artists took some of the space upstairs in the West Coast Theatre building next door creating an interesting community for about 10 years.

-Mann Theatres, the successor company to Fox West Coast and National General, ceased operating the theatre in August 1977 after which time the Imperial ran as an independent.
+Mann Theatres, the successor company to Fox West Coast and National General, ceased operating the theatre in August 1977.

 Closing: About 1985.